Boat Conversion

 Guiding Objectives

 Before buying the basic boat I defined what I wanted to accomplish with it.
-In doing this I decided that I wanted this boat to be (1) storable at home, (2) easy to tow, (3) easy to maintain, (4) affordably priced, and most important (5) adaptable into a highly productive walleye-pike-bass fishing rig.
-To achieve the last objective the boat had to be able to accommodate up to four persons and still afford decent, comfortable fishing for each.
-The challenge before me was to find a basic boat that satisfied all five objectives.
+In doing this I decided that I wanted this boat to be (1) storable at home, (2) easy to tow, (3) launchable at shallow-water boat launches, (4) easy to maintain, (5) affordably priced and, most important (6) adaptable into a highly productive walleye-pike-bass fishing rig.
+To achieve the last objective the boat had to be able to accommodate up to four persons in centerline seating and afford decent, comfortable fishing for each.
+The challenge before me was to find a basic boat that satisfied all six objectives.

 Basic Boat Features